How This Expert-Designed App Gets Complete Beginners Speaking Spanish In 15 Minutes A Day

 The most common excuse we hear for not learning a new language is: “not enough time.”

 People are busy nowadays.
 Your daily schedule looks like the first Lego™ tower you ever made, with blocks of meetings perched precariously on top of one another.
 So, it’s probably time you took a vacation.
 But before you do, indulge in a few of your Babbel lessons.
-Each course is designed to take you 10-15 minutes, they’re ideal for accompanying the commute, a quiet lunchtime snack, or a post-work glass of wine and that well-deserved bit of time for yourself.
+Each lesson is designed to take you 10-15 minutes, they’re ideal for accompanying the commute, a quiet lunchtime snack, or a post-work glass of wine and that well-deserved bit of time for yourself.

 Bottom line: If you have 15 minutes a day, you have time to learn a language!